AmbyNavy/site/content/posts/holyhand.md

 ShowBreadCrumbs: false
 ---

 This is some old stuff that I worked on for a DnD world that I was making.
-This lore is incomplete and the world mostly defunct now but I would like to revisit it someday.
+This lore is incomplete and hardly proofread.
+The world mostly defunct now but I would like to revisit it someday.
 In the meantime, this is at least an example of some of my worldbuilding stuff that I actually remember to write down.

 ---